Killerpies/AI_P4_ReinforcementLearning/README.md

 These quantities are all displayed in the GUI: values are numbers in squares, Q-values are numbers in square quarters, and policies are arrows out from each square.

-_Important:_ Use the "batch" version of value iteration where each vector V<sub>k</sub> is computed from a fixed vector V<sub>k-1</sub> (like in lecture), not the "online" version where one single weight vector is updated in place.
+_Important:_ Use the "batch" version of value iteration where each vector V<sub>k</sub> is computed from a fixed vector V<sub>k-1</sub> (like in lecture), not the "online" ("in-place") version where one single weight vector is updated in place.
 This means that when a state's value is updated in iteration k based on the values of its successor states, the successor state values used in the value update computation should be those from iteration k-1 (even if some of the successor states had already been updated in iteration k).
-The difference is discussed in [Sutton & Barto](https://drive.google.com/open?id=1opPSz5AZ_kVa1uWOdOiveNiBFiEOHjkG
-) in the 2nd paragraph on page 75
- of chapter 4.1.
+The difference is discussed in [Sutton & Barto](http://incompleteideas.net/sutton/book/RLbook2020.pdf) in the 2nd paragraph on page 75 of chapter 4.1.

-_Note:_ A policy synthesized from values of depth k (which reflect the next k rewards) will actually reflect the next k+1 rewards (i.e. you return \(\pi_{k+1}\)).
+_Note:_ A policy, π, synthesized from values of depth k (which reflect the next k rewards) will actually reflect the next k+1 rewards (i.e. you return (π<sub>k+1</sub>).
 Similarly, the Q-values will also reflect one more reward than the values (i.e. you return Q<sub>k+1</sub>).

-You should return the synthesized policy \(\pi_{k+1}\).
+You should return the synthesized policy (π<sub>k+1</sub>).

 _Hint:_ Use the `util.Counter` class in `util.py`, which is a dictionary with a default value of zero.
 Methods such as `total_count` should simplify your code.
 However, be careful with `arg_max`: the actual argmax you want may be a key not in the counter!